Dumb and Dumber To: Critical response

-On Rotten Tomatoes, the film has an approval rating of 30% based on 154 reviews, with an average rating of 4.50/10.
+On Rotten Tomatoes, Dumb and Dumber To has an approval rating of 30% based on 154 reviews, with an average rating of 4.50/10.
 The general consensus states, "Dumb and Dumber To does have its moments, but not enough of them—and the Farrelly brothers' brand of humor is nowhere near as refreshingly transgressive as it once seemed".
-On Metacritic, the film has a score of 36 out of 100, based on 36 critics, indicating "generally unfavorable reviews".
+On Metacritic, the film has a score of 36 out of 100, based on 36 critics, indicating "generally unfavorable" reviews.
 Audiences surveyed by CinemaScore gave the film a grade "B−" on scale of A to F.

 J. R. Jones of the Chicago Reader gave the film a positive review: "Seeing the two fiftysomething stars in their idiot haircuts again is a little disconcerting, like watching your favorite old band on a desperate reunion tour, but this sequel to Dumb & Dumber maintains a respectable laugh quotient".
 Colin Covert of the Star Tribune of Minnesota gave the film one out of four stars and wrote: "The result is simply stupid.
 This embarrassing revival plays as if the script were written in Comic Sans".
 Andrew Barker of Variety gave the film a negative review, noting: "Sporadically funny and mostly tedious, this 18-years-too-late sequel nonetheless exhibits a puerile purity of purpose".
 Joe Neumaier of New York Daily News gave the film zero out of five stars: "From junky production values to the parade of unfunny supporting characters to its lazy energy, Dumb and Dumber To falls on its face".
 Jason Clark of Entertainment Weekly gave the film a C−: "The ultimate sad realization is not that Dumb & Dumber To doesn't match the original's good-time quotient, but that it might not even be as good as - yikes - Dumb and Dumberer: When Harry Met Lloyd".
 Claudia Puig of USA Today gave the film one out of four stars: "If there was any doubt that most things in society have been dumbed down in the last couple of decades, Dumb and Dumber To could be exhibit A".